bb-mevada/validation-master/README.md

 ### isFutureDate

-Checks if date is today's date or future date and returns boolean value.
+Checks if date is future date and returns boolean value.

 _Example_